 Range: All over Thailand and most of Asia

 Notes: I have yet to see a live banded krait in the wild, except a few dead on the roads – but I don’t go digging up ratholes or termite mounds.
 I may start if I don’t find one soon.
 I’ve been looking for three years to find a krait with yellow and black bands like these.
 At dinner last night I was looking around a small restaurant with many ponds, for snakes.
 I asked the owner’s son if they had seen any.
 He said, Ngoo Sam lee-um.
-That’s the one!
+That could be the one.
 I’ll get their permission for some late night herping and try to bag one.
 I’m sure they’ll appreciate it.
 This restaurant is located on a small hill close to sea-level in southern Thailand.
 There are many frogs at the ponds, and probably many snakes too.

 Update 2015- I’ve been to that restaurant numerous times and not had a call from them about this krait.
 I am not sure they have been found in Krabi.
 I have never found road kill B. fasciatus here in Krabi.
+I have found a large 2 meter dead on the road banded krait in Surat Thani on the main highway leading to Krabi.

 Active Time?
 The snake is mostly nocturnal and is quite active at night.
 Most bites occur at night, as the kraits move close to people sleeping – usually on the floor, and probably the person moves and the krait bites.
 More dangerous at night, during the day they are not biters.
 These kraits are common in the northeast Thailand provinces.
 Recently a six year old boy was bitten and could not be revived.
 The snake had come up into their home in Surin to escape some flooding.